The King's Lynn to Hunstanton railway

 King's Lynn has 3 platforms and 2 in use

-King's Lynn Station close to the closure of the Hunstanton branch late 1960s
+King's Lynn Station close to the closure of the Hunstanton branch line in the late 1960s

 King's Lynn station platform 2 past and present